particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 #### Developer events

-- In the top level of the console, **Events** displays the events for that account, including from devices claimed to that account or generated from the API using the developer events endpoint.
+- In the top level of the console, **Events** tab displays the events for that account, including from devices claimed to that account or generated from the API using the developer events endpoint and an access token for this user.
 You will not see unclaimed product device events here.

 - In the top level of the console, if you select the **Devices** tab and then open the device, there will be a log of events generated by that device.
 Note that this will not show integration response events.